tidepool-org/tidepool-org.github.io/_docs/tidepool-api.md

 A transction id for example in links generated by the system.
 A transation id is passed to the client application which can then query the transaction api to get the state and metadata for the transaction.

-Transcation types: careteam_invitation, password_reset and email_confirmation.
+Transaction types: careteam_invitation, password_reset and email_confirmation.

 Sample data format: